-Preparing this paper has afforded an opportunity for shared reflection, which has led the members of the FCEC to recognise that the committee's rationale is rooted in Kingdom values which find expression in a collective commitment to fullness of life, equality of opportunity and lifelong learning for all.
-The FCEC upholds respect for religious faith, of whatever creed, and non-religious beliefs and the right of the individual to hold that faith or belief, especially those whose faith has been marginalised.
+Preparing these documents has afforded an opportunity for shared reflection, which has led the members of the FCEC to recognise that the committee's rationale is rooted in Kingdom values which find expression in a collective commitment to fullness of life, equality of opportunity and lifelong learning for all.
+The FCEC upholds respect for religious faith, of whatever creed, and non-religious worldviews, and the right of the individual to hold that faith or belief, especially those whose faith has been marginalised.
 Without undermining the faith of others, it will seek to reclaim the language of the Christian faith in what it says and put a positive focus on the 'nonconformist' label.

-The FCEC will use its voice to prompt, lobby, inform and support, whether directing its energies towards the denominations, the Government or individuals involved in education.
+The FCEC will use its voice to prompt, lobby, inform, engage and support, whether directing its energies towards the denominations, the Government or individuals involved in education.
 Representing denominations outside the Establishment and generally without direct responsibility for schools gives the FCEC considerable independence and autonomy.
-It has, therefore, the freedom to speak, to critique present values and policies in education and to offer a Christian comment for the good of all.
+It has, therefore, the freedom to speak, to critique present values and policies in education, for example, the narrowing of the curriculum and cuts in provision, and to offer a Christian comment for the good of all.